iqbalhood/KostPlus/README.md

 <li>Basic Java Knowledge</li>

 ## Add GoogleMap API for your android project
-for the map feature you must add google map to android project you can learn from this youtube link : https://www.youtube.com/watch?v=qIRLBbiqtcM
+for the map feature you must implement Google Map API to Android Studio project you can learn from this youtube link : https://www.youtube.com/watch?v=qIRLBbiqtcM